 Having a campervan also gives you great advantages on Maui.
 You can continue exploring the island without constantly back-tracking, and every time you go to the beach you’ll have everything you might possibly need, including all of your food, a stocked ice chest, and mobile changing room!

-Rent your snorkel gear—or paddle board—by the day or week.
+Rent your snorkel gear or paddle board by the day or week (not by the hour).

 Even if you’re staying at a resort, renting snorkel equipment on your own by the day or week will save you money over renting it from a beachfront resort.
-For example, you can pay around $35 an hour to rent a snorkel set at most Maui beachfront resorts, or stop by Snorkel Bob’s to get fitted for you complete “Mo-Flo” snorkel & fin set for the week at $35 for adults—and $22 for kids.
-And you’ll be able to snorkel wherever and whenever you want during your stay (www.snorkelbob.com).
+For example, you can pay around $35 an hour to rent a snorkel set at most Maui beachfront resorts, or stop by Snorkel Bob’s dive and snorkel gear rentals to get fitted for you complete “Ultimate Truth” premium snorkel & fin set for the week at $45 for adults—and lower-priced packages for kids.
+And you’ll be able to snorkel wherever and whenever you want during your stay.

-Or if you prefer, some board shops in Maui like 808 Boards offer affordable day rates of around $45 WITH free delivery and pick up included (www.808boards.com).
+Or if you prefer, some board shops in Maui like 808 Boards offer affordable day rates of around $50/day or $200/week WITH free delivery and pick up in the west end included.